 Like a physical firewall, software firewalls do not provide a true separation between sections or network segments, but rather act as a virtual impediment to potential threats.
 Fire, or in this case, cyber threats, will eventually break through given enough time and severity.
 They both also have holes or pathways built in to allow certain things through.
 If you know where the holes are, you could break through even faster.
-If one were to borrow the physical firewall metaphor for a data diode, it would be more akin to physically separating two parts of the building (or in this case, network).
-In order for it to reach the protected segment, someone would have to physically carry the fire/ threat from the affected section or segment over to the other, in effect reconnecting them.

-Firewall Designed to withstand for a while, but will fail eventually
+Designed to withstand for a while, but will fail eventually